Dr. des. Tomer Raudanski

 Short Academic Biography

 Tomer Raudanski received his BA in History and Philosophy from Tel Aviv University (Israel).
-He completed his Magister degree in Philosophy and in Ancient and Modern Jewish History at Ludwig-Maximilians-Universität München with a thesis on Walter Benjamin’s concept of space.
-He earned his PhD at Humboldt-Universität zu Berlin with the dissertation “Love’s Hidden Revolution: Kierkegaard’s Critique of Power, Equality, and Community” (supervisors: Prof. Dr. Ugo Perone, Prof. Dr. Daniel Weidner).
+He completed his Magister degree in Philosophy and in Ancient History and Modern Jewish History at Ludwig-Maximilians-Universität München with a thesis on Walter Benjamin’s concept of space.
+He earned his Ph.D. from Humboldt University in Berlin with a dissertation titled “Love’s Hidden Revolution: Kierkegaard’s Critique of Power, Equality, and Community” in November 2024 (supervisors: Prof. Dr. Ugo Perone, Prof. Dr. Daniel Weidner).
 He taught at the Faculty of Theology at Humboldt-Universität zu Berlin (Summer Semester 2023) and was a visiting scholar at the Chair of Comparative Religion and Intercultural Theology at Humboldt-Universität zu Berlin (Apr.
 2025–Mar.
 2026), as well as at the Søren Kierkegaard Research Centre at the University of Copenhagen (Summer Semester 2018).
 He is currently developing a postdoctoral project on Jewish engagements with political theology.

 Publications